rdcmcpe/SkyBlockXT/README.md

   and More Feateatures!

   See [Credits](https://github.com/XenoNova/SkyBlockXT/blob/master/CREDITS.md) File to see Contributors!
   Also Dont forget to visit [SkyblockXT](http://skyblockxt.tk/) website!
-[Free Domain :(] To see latest Compiled releases and Stable One!
+[Not working at this moment] To see latest Compiled releases and Stable One!

 ##Want to be a contributor?
 So you Want to Contribute on this Project?